Joy Goswami: Career

-His first poetry collection, Christmas o Sheeter Sonnetguchcho (Sonnets of Christmas and Winter), was published in 1976 with only eight poems.
+His first poetry collection, Christmas o Sheeter Sonnetguchcho, was published in 1976 with only eight poems.
 He financed the publication with 145 INR, borrowed from his mother.
 His first poem in Desh appeared in 1976.
 In 1978, he again relied on his mother's support to publish his second book, Pratnjiv.
 His third collection, Aleya Hrod, was published in 1981 after poet Shankha Ghosh helped him find a publisher.

 After thirty years in Ranaghat, he returned to Kolkata where he has continued to live ever since.

 In 2001, he joined the International Writing Program at the University of Iowa, sponsored by the U.S. Department of State.

 In a review for Anandabazar Patrika, Bhaskar Chakraborty praised Joy Goswami’s second poetry collection, Pratnajeev, writing, “Most poems in this collection are long, each masterful in its form. [...]
 His words pour like a fountain, erasing the boundaries of time—at times imagining a world millions of years ahead, at others capturing the mysteries of the present.
 His themes are sweeping, filled with haunting imagery—scorched earth, fear, and an unexpected cast of lovers, ghosts, and witches.”

 His mother died in 1984.
 He has received the Anita-Sunil Basu Award from the Bangla Academy, Govt of W.B. the prestigious Ananda Purashkar in 1989 for Ghumiyechho, Jhaupata?
 (Have you slept, pine leaf?) and the Sahitya Akademi Award, 2000 for his anthology Pagali tomara sange (With you, O crazy girl).
 He possesses a great deal of admiration for Mamata Bandyopadhyay and openly extends his support for her, for which he has also been criticised.

 In 1976, he joined Desh as a staff writer and later served as the magazine's poetry editor.
 In his role, he brought diverse poets into the fold of the Ananda Bazar Patrika group, and bridged the gap between alternative literary circles and a wider middle-class readership in the 1990s.

 After leaving Desh, he became a staff writer at Sangbad Pratidin, where he wrote a Sunday column on poetry criticism.
 He was laid off from the position in 2019.
 After knowing about his condition, the state CM Mamata Banerjee appointed him in a state-funded institution.

 In 2024, Goswami said he'd quit publishing poems but keep writing.